 If the thought of sitting behind a desk all day gives you itchy feet, this could be the job for you as you’ll be required to spend a large amount of time visiting clients and attending networking events.
 You'll usually work office hours, Monday to Friday but there are often part-time or flexible working opportunities too.

 Want a job where you can progress?
 This career can offer that.
-From business development manager you can progress to become a senior development manager, business development executive or marketing director.
+From business development manager you can progress to become a senior development manager,

 Or, using the selling, negotiating and project management skills you’ve gained, you can side-step into other areas of business.